 This model is going to take a long time to build, so having a good work space to assemble it is important.
 I created a dedicated location with a small table and laid down a self-healing 24×36″ craft mat by Dritz:

-This has a nice deep blue background with a golden 1″ grid, imperial rulers, and is big enough to cover the entire model.
+This has a nice deep blue background with a yellow 1″ grid, imperial rulers, and is big enough to cover the entire model.

 EM provides a few basic tools along with the issues.
 However, I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA: